MADISON, Wis. -- The tears flowed freely after the final out of the final game of the season was recorded.

-It was the second trip to state in three seasons and seventh overall for Belmont, which lost in the 2017 semifinals.
-The Braves were state runners-up in 2006 and 2007.
+It was the second trip to state in three seasons and the seventh overall for Belmont, which lost in the 2017 semifinals.
+The Braves were Division 4 state runners-up in 2006 and 2007.

 Willborn, meanwhile, got some help from her catcher, Abby Althaus.
 After allowing a one-out single in the bottom of the second, Althaus cut the runner down trying to steal second.
 In Thursday’s semifinal, she picked Tri-County’s first baserunner off first base.

 “She’s huge,” Willborn said of Althaus, another senior who has been her batterymate all four seasons.
 “She has an amazing arm, always has.
 I know when somebody gets on that she can throw them out.”

 Steien quickly recorded the first out of the sixth, but No. 9 hitter Bridgett Miesen reached on an error and Willborn singled to give the Braves their first scoring threat.